Danpav1/Generate-Sort/README.md

 ###### First generate the files:
 	python3 ./textFileGenerator.py

-This will create and fill the text_files folder heirarchy with the 270 generated text files.
+This will create and fill the text_files folder heirarchy with the dataset (270 generated text files).

 ###### Then sort the files and measure their efficiency:
 	python3 ./customSorts.py

-This will create and fill the results folder heirarchy with the results of the tests run against the 270 input files.
+This will create and fill the results folder heirarchy with the results of the tests run against the dataset.